tarekziade/mwcat/README.md

 See https://en.wikipedia.org/wiki/Category:Main_topic_classifications

-If the produce model is able to classify any web page against those topics, it can be used in Firefox to group tabs per user intent.
+If the produced model is able to classify any web page against those topics, it can be used in Firefox to group tabs per user intent.

 The theory is that a user intent can be inferred from the categories from each page.